Jibanul/jibanul/README.md

 ## 🌟 About Me

-- 🎓 **PhD in Computer Vision** | Expertise in deep learning, small target detection, and vision-language models.
+- 🎓 **PhD in Computer Vision** | Expertise in machine learning, deep learning, small target detection, and vision-language models.
 - 💡 Passionate about **Generative AI**, **LLMs** and **Predictive Modeling**.
 - 🎥 Creator of **Lights, Camera, Vision**, where I simplify AI and machine learning concepts for learners worldwide.
 - 🌎 Avid **traveler** 🇺🇸 🇧🇩 🇨🇦 🇫🇷 🇨🇭 🇩🇪 🇳🇱 🇧🇪 🇧🇸